Cunninghamella echinulata: Biotechnology

 It is commonly cultivated for its ability to produce GLA, preferentially synthesizing R-PHM and S-HMM.
 The fungus is able to synthesize γ-linolenic acid.
-It also possesses the ability to bioabsorb metals, with the highest levels of bioabsorpotion reported 5 to 15 minutes after contact with the metals.
-Adding NaOH to this fungus before it bioabsorbs metals enhances the uptake of Pb, Cu and Zn.
+It also possesses the ability to bioabsorb metals, with the highest levels of bioabsorption reported 5 to 15 minutes after contact with the metals.
+Adding NaOH to this fungus before it absorbs metals enhances the uptake of Pb, Cu and Zn.
 These uptake rates also seem to be influenced by pH where at a pH of 7.1, Zn was the most highly absorbed metal, at a pH of 4, Pb was the most highly absorbed metal and at a pH of 5, Cu was the most highly absorbed metal.
 Cunninghamella echinulata has been used to transform cortexolone to hydrocortisone.
 Hydroxylation of biphenyl oxide has been studied in C. echinulata.